 Climb the steep stairs to the top of Yaji Mountain, stopping along the way to explore the various temples and shrines on the way to the top, and then take a walk through the hills to complete the circuit.
 Includes a meal at a village restaurant after the hike.

-On this trip we're going to add a little extra hiking to our usual inspection of the temples at Yajishan, starting with the short-but-steep stair climb to the top of Yaji Mountain.
+On this trip we're going to add a little extra hiking to our usual inspection of the temples at Yajishan, starting with the big stair climb to the top of Yaji Mountain.
 On the way up to the top, we'll catch our breath by stopping to look about the various temples and shrines either side of the stairs.
-After a look about the temple right at the top, we'll take a walk through the hills behind the temples to complete the circuit.
+After a good look at the two temples right at the top, we'll take a walk through the hills behind the temples to complete the circuit.

 The first temple is at the foot of the mountain and was originally built in the Ming Dynasty (1368–1644 AD).
 This temple was destroyed by the Japanese army during the war, and since been rebuilt.